 For some owners, a lien on the property makes it almost impossible to sell.
 Selling as-is becomes the best option.

 This allows you to pay off debts with a portion of the sale proceeds and eliminates the need to invest in repairs, inspection fees, and other home-selling expenses.

-Because the process is complicated, it’s recommended to rely on professionals who know how to deal with the legalities of selling a property with a lien.
+Because the process is complicated, it’s recommended to rely on professionals who know how to deal with the legalities of selling a house with a lien against it.